hpc-maths/samurai/doc/source/tutorial/interval.rst

         y: [8, 10[@-8, [14, 16[@-12
         y-offset: [0, 1, 2, 3, 4]

-How the :cpp:class:`samurai::CellArray` is constructed from the :cpp:class:`samurai::CellList` ?
+How do we construct a :cpp:class:`samurai::CellArray` from a :cpp:class:`samurai::CellList`?

-First, we concatenate the intervals in the x-direction for each index `y` for a given level.
+First, we concatenate the intervals met in the x-direction for each index `y` at a given level.
 Therefore, the x array at level 2 representing the intervals in the x-direction is

 .. code::